 See more trip photos here.

 It was another beautiful night looking up at the starry sky.
-The next morning, we hung out at camp for a long time.
-Then I chatted with a few campers who came up from Jade Lake to see Pea Soup Lake.
-Afterward, we packed up and left the gap.
+The following day, we hung out at camp for a long time and chatted with several campers from Jade Lake.
+Then we packed up and left the gap afterward.

 See more trip photos here.